 Below I am speaking with high school students interested in entering the medical field.
 This insight offers them a glimpse into the patient side of medicine.
 The students especially appreciate my surgery pictures.

-I have produced several short videos that I have used to express mindsets, practices, and general thoughts.
+I have produced several short videos where I share interviews with interesting people, express mindsets, practices, and general thoughts.

 Chris DT Gordon